Learn - Transactions

 - Viewer.
 The Edit Item Event dialog opens with the title View Item Event.
 The transaction list is visible, but the Add button, the pencil icon, and the trash icon are all hidden, and double-tapping a row does nothing.
 To make changes, ask the budget owner to grant edit access; see Sharing.

-A separate gate applies to the bulk Match Transactions flow: free editors on a Plaid-linked budget cannot Match at all.
-Inside the Edit Item Event dialog, that gate does not apply; an editor can still add and delete by hand on any tracked event regardless of subscription state.
+The larger Match Transactions flow has a separate rule: free editors on a Plaid-linked budget cannot use Match Transactions at all.
+Inside the Edit Item Event dialog, that rule does not apply; an editor can still add and delete by hand on any event whose item has Transaction Tracking on regardless of subscription state.

 AI is not involved here

-Typing a transaction by hand, editing one, deleting one, and the import-hash dedup are all run locally and on the app’s own backend.
+Typing a transaction by hand, editing one, deleting one, and the import-hash duplicate check are all run locally and on the app’s own backend.
 No AI model is called and no transaction text is sent anywhere except the app’s database.
 The AI features that exist live one layer up, inside the Match Transactions flow, where you can opt into Integrated AI assistance for matching.
 See Subscription for the full breakdown of where AI is used in the app and what data is sent.

 Quick reference